envytools/envytools/hwdocs/graph/tesla/cuda/isa.rst

 The instruction group is determined by the opcode fields:

 - word 0 bits 28-31: primary opcode field
-- word 1 bits 29-31: secondary opcode field (long normal instructions only)
+- word 1 bits 29-31: secondary opcode field (long instructions only)

+Note that only long immediate and long control instructions always have the secondary opcode equal to 0.

 The exact instruction of an instruction group is determined by group-specific encoding.
+Attempting to execute an instruction whose primary/secondary opcode doesn't map to a valid instruction group results in ILLEGAL_OPCODE decode error.

 Other fields
 ------------